giusepperossetti/angTrial/README.md

 ### 04/07/2018

 Learnt WTF is the concept of routing.
 Click on Videogames link in the navbar to see the _blank link.
+Try to make slider disappear when changing route.